spotify/ts-interface-loader/docs/README.md

 ## Intro

-By design, TypeScript only provides typechecking at runtime.
+By design, TypeScript only provides typechecking at compile time.
 However it is possible to do so at runtime through [`ts-interface-builder`][ts-interface-builder] generating a JSON manifest of your definitions and [`ts-interface-checker`][ts-interface-checker] for validating those types with plain JSON / JavaScript objects.

 In our case, we wanted to build the manifest automatically through Webpack.
 Welcome `ts-interface-loader`!